128technology/docs/docs/intro_installation_byol_azure_mist.md

 ---
-title: Installing a Mist-managed Router in Azure
+title: Installing a BYOL Mist-managed Router in Azure
-sidebar_label: Installing Mist-managed Router in Azure
+sidebar_label: Installing a BYOL Mist-managed Router in Azure
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This guide describes the process for deploying a Mist-managed Session Smart Router (SSR) in Azure.
+This guide describes the process for deploying a Mist-managed Session Smart Router (SSR) in Azure using your own license.
 When installed as an AWS image, SSR Version 6.x supports Mist-managed routers.
 The process consists of the following steps:

 * [Selecting the Azure Plan](#selecting-the-azure-plan).
 * Deploying a [Session Smart Router](#session-smart-router).

 ## Selecting the Azure Plan

-There are different Plans available for the Juniper Session Smart Networking Platform offering:

-- **Private Plan:** For cases where there is no access to the SSR repositories (no internet connection) from the Azure environment where the software will be deployed, a Private image can be shared in the Azure Marketplace using your Azure subscription.
-To request access to a private plan, refer to [Requesting access to a Private plan](#requesting-access-to-a-private-plan) for additional information.

-- **Hourly Plan:** This provides a free trial period for 30 days and an hourly software cost after the trial expires.
-This plan is recommended for Proof of Concepts and Trials only.
-Software upgrades and deployments outside of the cloud, (on premises) require a software access token.
-Select the Hourly plan of the [Session Smart Networking Platform](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/juniper-networks.session-smart-networking-payg?tab=Overview) offering.
+**Bring Your Own License (BYOL):** This allows you to install your own licensed copy of the SSR software on an Azure VM.
+The device registration code is used to authenticate access to the Mist installation repositories.

 Once you have selected the plan that best suits the needs of your deployment, proceed to the [Session Smart Router Deployment](#session-smart-router) to deploy a Session Smart Router.